Pyridoxamine—pyruvate transaminase

-Thus, the two substrates of this enzyme are pyridoxamine and pyruvate, whereas its two products are pyridoxal and L-alanine.
+Pyridoxamine-pyruvate transaminase is an enzyme originally characterised from Pseudomonas that catalyzes a reversible chemical reaction that interconverts pyridoxamine and pyruvic acid with pyridoxal and L-alanine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is pyridoxamine:pyruvate aminotransferase.
 This enzyme is also called pyridoxamine-pyruvic transaminase.
-This enzyme participates in vitamin B_{6} metabolism.
+It participates in vitamin B_{6} metabolism.